CptJudas/nemos/readme.md

    1 cd nemos
    2 ./install.sh

-  This runs the script and installs all the necessary Node.js packages for the backend.
+  This runs the script and installs all the necessary Node.js packages for the backend, and sets up Nginx as a reverse proxy.

   Step 3: Run the Application